 Causes of a Bulging Disc

 A bulging disc is typically due to a pre-existing weakness or a tear on the fibers due to a sudden increase in pressure through the disc.
 Poor posture is one of the most common causes of a bulging disc.
 Improper posture while standing, walking, sitting or even sleeping can cause pressure to your spine that could eventually lead to a bulging disc.
 Avoid remaining in one position for a long period of time.
-Use a pillow to support your lower back and between the knees to ease pressure.
+Use a pillow to support your lower back and between the knees to ease the pressure.
 Those simple and easy-to-do habits in our posture promote a healthy spine.

 Sudden unexpected load to your spine can also cause disc injury.
 Carrying heavy objects put pressure on our spine and could lead to back injury if not done properly.
 You should be aware of the proper lifting techniques to avoid unnecessary strain on your spine.
 Use your leg muscles and do not rely on your arms and back to lift heavy objects.
 Do not attempt to lift by bending forward and avoid twisting your body while lifting.
 When lifting objects, squat down to your load by bending your hips and knees, keeping the object close to your body, and straighten your legs to lift.

 Deterioration of vertebrae or the decline in the fluid content may also be due to our body’s natural aging process.
 In other words, it can be considered a normal part of aging.
-Some disc begin to swell as we age.
-Bulging disc are also considered to have a genetic predisposition, but this is a minor contributing factor in disc disorders.
+Some disc begins to swell as we age.
+Bulging disc is also considered to have a genetic predisposition, but this is a minor contributing factor in disc disorders.
 Other factors that play a role are, excessive abdominal fats, poor strength in the lower limbs and core, and of course, one's occupation.

 Though a bulging disc can remain asymptomatic for quite some time, they can cause discomfort and severe pain.
 A bulging disc is suspected when your back pain is aggravated by lifting objects, bending forward, and even coughing, sneezing, or sitting.